 - Check-in sessions with other members of the cohort

 - Compensation will be $15 per hour for 15 hours per week (on average).

 To be eligible for this program, students must:

 Applications will be considered only during an active application period for the Venture Intern Program.
-Applications will generally open in October for the Spring Semester and in July for the Fall semester.
-Students who participated in a prior semester of the Venture Intern Program are eligible to apply again.
+Applications will generally open in early to mid-September for the spring semester and in May for the fall semester.
+Students who have participated in a prior semester are eligible to apply again.

 These organizations should be willing to provide meaningful experiences to students that enhance their understanding of what it is like to work in a startup or other entrepreneurial environment.
 In addition to traditional, project-based work, students should have exposure to board-level discussions, fundraising and finance processes, strategic decision-making, and/or access to founders.